itszootime/zconfig/README.md

 ## Usage

-`zconfig-daemon` can be started with the following flags:
+`zconfig` can be started with the following flags:

 Flag          | Purpose
 --------------|----------